 Background

 Prevention of lung deterioration is one of the most important goals in CF therapy.
 Persistent pulmonary infection causes a hyperactive inflammatory response and inflammation mediators give an important contribution to airway damage.
-The inflammation of the CF lung is dominated by neutrophils, that release oxidants and proteases, particularly elastase, in the CF airway secretions.
-As previously detected (Cantin AM, 2015), several defective inflammatory responses have been linked to CFTR deficiency, including innate and acquired immunity dysregulation, cell membrane lipid abnormalities, various transcription factor signaling defects, as well as altered kinase and toll-like receptor responses.
-Recently (Patergnani S, 2020) it has been suggested that a decline in mithocondrial function endorses the development of hyperinflammation in CF and that new therapeutic avenues, that aim to target the mito-inflammation, can improve CF patient’s inflammatory state.
+The inflammation of the CF lung is dominated by neutrophils that release oxidants and proteases, particularly elastase, in the CF airway secretions.
+As previously detected (Cantin AM, 2015), several defective inflammatory responses have been linked to CFTR deficiency, including innate and acquired immunity dysregulation, cell membrane lipid abnormalities, various transcription factor signalling defects, as well as altered kinase and toll-like receptor responses.
+Recently (Patergnani S, 2020) it has been suggested that a decline in mitochondrial function endorses the development of hyperinflammation in CF and that new therapeutic avenues, that aim to target the mitochondrial inflammation, can improve CF patient’s inflammatory state.

-Up to date, in addition to systemic corticosteroids and azithromycin, between non-steroidal anti-inflammatory drugs (NSAIDs) only ibuprofen at high doses (serum concentration higher than 50 micrograms per millilitre), has been recommended to prevent the loss of lung function.
+Up to date, in addition to systemic corticosteroids and azithromycin, between non-steroidal anti-inflammatory drugs (NSAIDs) only high doses ibuprofen (serum concentration higher than 50 micrograms per millilitre), has been recommended to prevent the loss of lung function.

 The necessity to study efficacy and safety of antinflammatory new drugs has been, far back, discussed (Banner KH, 2009), revised three years later (Rowe SM, 2012) and in 2015 (Cantin A, 2015), (Sagel SD, 2015).
 In particular, on the basis of the results about the LTB4 receptor antagonist use in CF (Konstan MW, 2014), it has been speculated that the administration of potent anti-inflammatory compounds to individuals with chronic infections, may increase the risk of infection-related adverse events, because of the potential to significantly suppress the inflammatory response.

-Recently (Consalvi S, 2021) a review has discussed the rational for further studies of COX-2 inhibitors -NO releaser hybrids ( NO-Coxibus), already studied compounds for the tratment of arthitis in case of airway inflammation in CF.
+Recently (Consalvi S, 2021) a review has discussed the rational for further studies of COX-2 inhibitors -NO releaser hybrids ( NO-Coxibus), already studied compounds for the treatment of arthritis in case of airway inflammation in CF.

 Issues